-Susan Treadwell is an independent college counselor and writing instructor with extensive experience guiding students on their college and career pathways in private sessions, schools and educational programs.
+Susan Treadwell is a college consultant and writing instructor with extensive experience guiding students on their college and career pathways in private sessions, schools and educational programs.
 Most recently, she conducted classes with Education Unlimited during their summer programs at Yale University, UCLA and online.
 As a Los Angeles based teaching artist, her work incorporates creative writing and public performance.
 An advocate for youth employment in under-resourced communities, she leads seminars focused on developing essential communication skills.
-Susan received her Bachelor of Arts in English from Skidmore College, and a Professional Certificate in College Admissions Counseling from the University of California, Riverside.
+Susan received her Bachelor of Arts in English from Skidmore College.
+She earned a Professional Certificate in College Admissions Counseling and is an associate member of the Independent Educational Consultants Association (IECA).

 I've always been interested in stories.